I2Tunimib/I2T-docs/docs/backend/dataset-handler.md

 Meanwhile dataset and tables files are organized in a hierarchical structure in `/public/datasets/[datasetId]/[tableId].json` where each json file corresponds to a table of dataset with id `datasetId`.

-To facilitate the integration of new information for a dataset / table in the frontend interface, a **javascript object** describes how and which fields to show in the view.
+To facilitate the integration of new information for a dataset/table in the frontend interface, a **javascript object** describes how and which fields to show in the view.
 This javascript object is located in `/src/api/services/datasets/dataset.service.js`:

 ```js